-Introduction
+1. Introduction

-A large body of empirical evidence has found that pass-through of exchange rate changes to import prices is less than complete.1 However, the degree of pass-through is not uniform across countries or industries.2 Exchange rate pass-through matters for many questions; e.g. the predicted volatility of the real exchange rate, the international transmission of macroeconomic shocks, and the welfare benefits of international policy coordination3.
+A large body of empirical evidence has found that pass-through of exchange rate changes to import prices is less than complete.
+However, the degree of pass-through is not uniform across countries or industries.
+Exchange rate pass-through matters for many questions, for instance the predicted volatility of the real exchange rate, the international transmission of macroeconomic shocks, and the welfare benefits of international policy coordination.
 It is therefore important to understand the underlying determinants of pass-through.
-While there is a large literature that has examined long-run pass-through - the optimal pricing choice of firms when markets are segmented and competition is imperfect - considerably less study has been undertaken of pass-through in the short run when there may be some nominal price stickiness.
+While there is a large literature that has examined long-run pass-through - the optimal pricing choice of firms when markets are segmented and competition is imperfect - considerably less study has been undertaken of pass-through in the short-run when there may be some nominal price stickiness.

-In this paper, we analyze the determinants of an exporting firm's choice of currency in which to pre-set prices.
-Since in an environment of nominal price stickiness, the degree of exchange rate pass-through is determined by the choice of currency in which to pre-set prices, our paper therefore develops a model of endogenous exchange rate pass-through.
-Moreover, we do this in a model where the exchange rate is endogenously determined.
-We show that there is a two-way interaction between exchange rate pass-through and exchange rate volatility.
-The volatility of the exchange rate determines the price-setting choices of a firm, and therefore, given the choices of all
+We analyze the determinants of an exporting firm's choice of currency in which to pre-set prices.
+With nominal price stickiness, the aggregate degree of exchange rate pass-through is determined by the choice of currency in which to pre-set prices.
+The paper therefore develops a model of endogenous exchange rate pass-through, in a framework where the exchange rate is endogenously determined.
+We find that there is a two-way interaction between exchange rate pass-through and exchange rate volatility.
+Exchange rate volatility determines the price-setting choices of a firm, and therefore, given the choice of all firms, the degree of aggregate exchange rate pass-through.
+But the degree of exchange rate pass-through itself determines the volatility of the exchange rate.